nagyistge/DGConnect-ESRI/README.md

       WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
       See the License for the specific language governing permissions and limitations under the License.

+##
+For FAQs and detailed explanations of GBDX functionality and REST API, [see the full GBDX userguide](http://gbdxdocs.digitalglobe.com/v1).
+##